Software Takeover Service

 Immediate security

 We change passwords and revoke access tokens that your previous developer still controls.
-If the departure was not amicable, this happens on day one.
+If the departure wasn't amicable, this happens on day one.
 Your system needs to be secured before anything else.

 Stabilisation

-We make sure backups are running, monitoring is in place, and the system is not about to fall over while we conduct the full audit.
+We make sure backups are running, monitoring is in place, and the system isn't about to fall over while we conduct the full audit.
 Think of it as making sure the patient is stable before running diagnostic tests.

 This triage phase typically takes a few days.
 For urgent cases where a system is actively failing, we can prioritise and start within 24 hours.